 This easy free crochet pattern is called the Tunisian Block Scarf which uses the Tunisian Full Stitch and Furls Crochet Yarn Whims Merino in 2 different colors.

-Sometimes life throws you a curveball and you just have to figure out how to tell with it.
-Cause giving up is never part of my plan, so I hope it’s not part of yours either.
+Sometimes life throws you a curveball and you just have to figure out how to deal with it.
+Because giving up is never part of my plan, I hope it’s not part of yours either.

 As Clover provided me with the Clover’s Interchangeable crochet hooks I knew I had to use them for this scarf pattern.
 These hooks are very easy to work with and make the yarn simply glide over.